TanStack/query/README.md

   - A stale invalidation is scheduled using the `staleTime` option as a delay (defaults to `0`, or immediately).
 - A second instance of `useQuery('todos', fetchTodos)` mounts elsewhere.
   - Because this exact data exist in the cache from the first instance of this query, that data is immediately returned from the cache.
-  - Since the query is stale, it is refetched in the background automatically.
 - Both instances of the `useQuery('todos', fetchTodos)` query are unmounted and no longer in use.
   - Since there are no more active instances to this query, a cache timeout is set using `cacheTime` to delete and garbage collect the query (defaults to **5 minutes**).
 - No more instances of `useQuery('todos', fetchTodos)` appear within **5 minutes**.